Plan your trip

 - Stay at the Elizabeth Parker Hut, book with the Alpine Club of Canada.

 Both day trips and overnight adventures to Lake O'Hara begin by bus.
 Parks Canada’s Lake O'Hara bus runs mid-June through early October.
-Reservations are required for your in-bound journey only and will be allocated through a random draw reservation system.
+Reservations are required.
 The bus departs from the Lake O’Hara parking lot, 12 km west of Lake Louise, Alberta or 13 km east of Field, B.C.

 - Only visitors with a camping reservation will be permitted to overnight in the campground.